ozone3950/lga1200-itx-buyers-guide/README.md

 ##### DISCLAIMER: NOT COMPLETE

 # Low-Mid Range Boards
+These boards are for low-mid range CPUs such as the 10105F, 10400F, 10700F ect.
+They do not have CPU overclocking capabilities, since such CPUs won't either.
+However, they still do have XMP, so you are able to overclock your memory.

 # High End Boards
+These boards are for higher end, unlocked CPUs such as the 10600K, 10700K, 10900K ect.
+The VRMs are suitable for overclocking the CPU, and will be good at memory overclocking aswell.

 ## ASRock Z490 Phantom Gaming ITX
 - 6+3 Phase VRM